-I've been listening to Beth Kirby's new podcast nonstop because it prompts me to do some serious soul searching.
+I've been listening to Beth Kirby's new podcast and it prompts me to do some serious soul searching.
 At the end of an episode earlier this week, I asked myself: what does success look like for you?

 Whenever I think of being successful, I see myself traveling.
 A lot.
 Mexico City.
 Paris.
 Thailand.
-I just want to have a picnic sitting beside the Siene and I'll die a happy man.
-More importantly, I'll feel successful knowing my income allows for consistent travel to be possible.
+I just want to have a picnic sitting beside the Siene and I'll die a happy.
+More importantly, I'll feel successful knowing my income allows for consistent travel.

 Growing up, I heard stories about Elvis pulling up to car dealerships and buying people cars right on the spot.
 That type of unmuzzled generosity is something I'd love to possess.
-I'm already pretty generous, but how fun would it be to, say, pay off my parent's house or take my friends to Cancun every few months?
-The ability to be extravagantly generous is another sign of success.
+I'm already pretty generous, but how fun would it be to, say, pay off my parent's mortgage or take my friends to Cancun every few months?
+The ability to be extravagantly generous.

 All the design blogs I read show these living rooms with unbelievably photogenic furniture.
 Personally, I like this and this.
 If my apartment is one day filled with leather sofas and cozy chair with fur blankets hanging off the back, I'll feel weirdly successful in a super materialistic sort of way.